marko-bast/aws-s3-glacier-restore/README.md

                         Number of threads to use.
-Default=40 -s, --status_print    Just print status of files and how many of them are in glacier and how many of them are restored already
+Default=40 -s, --status_print    Just print status of files and how many of them are in glacier and how many of them are restored already --profile PROFILE     Use a specific AWS profile from your credential file.
 </pre>

 Then full run might look like this: